mbsa-tud/tsad_platform/README.md

 ### Deleting models

-* Right-click models and select `Delete` or press `Clear All` at the bottom of the list.
+* To delete models, select and right-click models and press `Delete` or press `Clear All` at the bottom of the list.

 ### Train/optimize models

 1. Configure the training process by enabling/disabling `Optimization` and `Training Plots`.
 2. Press `Fit All` or `Fit Selection` to train/optimize all or just the selected models.
 3. If you enabled optimization, you can further configure the `number of iterations`, the `threshold` and the `metric` to optimize in a popup window.
-Additionally you can open the `optimization config` file and reconfigure the parameter space.
+Additionally you can open the `optimization config` file and reconfigure the parameters to be optimized.

 ### Run detection

 1. Select which files to run the test on.
-2. Select which models to run the test on
+2. Select which models to run the test on.
 3. Choose whether to `Get Computation Time` to compute the average computation time for a single window
 4. Choose whether to `Update Thresholds Only`.
 This doesn't run the entire detection again, but `only applies the selected threshold to all previously selected models and files`.
 5. Choose wheter to run the `Online Simulation` using Simulink (**CURRENTLY NOT IMPLEMENTED**).